Therma Beach Hot Springs, Greece

 Beach goers soaking in thermal pool on Therma Beach Hot Springs (Embros Thermae), Greece

-Is there an entry fee at Therma Beach Hot Springs (Embros Thermae), Greece?
+Is entry to Therma Beach Hot Springs free?

-No, Therma Beach is generally accessed as a public beach and the hot spring pool is free to use.
-Any sunbed or kiosk costs are separate.
+Yes.
+Therma Beach is a public beach and the hot spring pool is free to use year-round.
+Any sunbed or umbrella hire on the organised part of the beach is a separate optional cost.

-What should I bring to Therma Beach Hot Springs (Embros Thermae), Greece?
+What should I bring to Therma Beach Hot Springs?

-Swimsuit, towel, water shoes, drinking water, and a dry layer for after.
-Wear proper shoes for the walk down, then switch to water shoes at the beach.
+Bring a swimsuit, towel, water shoes for the pebbly beach and slippery pool edge, drinking water, and a dry layer for after.
+Wear sturdy shoes for the walk down and switch to water shoes at the beach.
+Leave jewellery behind as mineral water can discolour metals.

 Beach goers soaking in thermal pool on Therma Beach Hot Springs (Embros Thermae), Greece